telehash/TMesh/TMesh.md

 The first byte is a fixed `type` that determines the category of PHY encoding technique to use, often these are different modes on transceivers.
 The following 1-7 bytes are headers that are specified by each type of encoding, and the remaining 8 bytes are always a unique random seed body.

 The PHY encoding uses the headers to determine the power, channel, spreading, bitrate, the use of any FEC coding, etc details on the transmission/reception.
 The PHY must use the entire epoch identifer including the random seed body and the current epoch counter to vary the transmission frequency and specific knock timing offset of each window in the epoch.

+Regulatory restrictions around channel dwell time may require additional frequency changes during one window as determined by each specific PHY implementation.

 Transmitted payloads do not need whitening as encrypted packets are by nature DC-free.
 They also do not need CRC as all telehash packets have authentication bytes included for integrity verification.